-$75,000 Non-Pecuniary Assessment For Thoracic Outlet Syndrome with Poor Prognosis
+$90,000 Non-Pecuniary Assessment for Thoracic Outlet Syndrome With Poor Prognosis

-Adding to this site’s archives of BC Supreme Court damage assessments for Thoracic Outlet Syndrome, reasons for judgement were released last month addressing such an injury.
+Adding to this site’s archived posts of BC non-pecuniary damage assessments for Thoracic Outlet Syndrome, reasons for judgement were released last week by the BC Supreme Court, New Westminster Registry, assessing damages for such an injury with a poor prognosis.